edward-shen/mangadex-home-rs/README.md

 That being said, this client should be backwards compatibility with the official client data and config.
 That means you should be able to replace the binary and preserve all your settings and cache.

-## Cache implementation

-This client implements a multi-tier in-memory and on-disk LRU cache constrained by quotas.
-In essence, it acts as an unified LRU, where in-memory items are evicted and pushed into the on-disk LRU and fetching a item from the on-disk LRU promotes it to the in-memory LRU.

-Note that the capacity of each LRU is dynamic, depending on the maximum byte capacity that you permit each cache to be.
-A large item may evict multiple smaller items to fit within this constraint, for example.

-Note that these quotas are closer to a rough estimate, and is not guaranteed to be strictly below these values, so it's recommended to under set your config values to make sure you don't exceed the actual quota.

 ## Installation